-The smell of Bazurto is a challenge and an experience worth talking about all at the same time.
 Taste and smell are the two elements here that mix and spread in all directions, where you can find the most fresh fish, exotic fruits, and all sorts of electronic devices.
 You can also try the local cuisine, including turtle, shark and cow’s tongue.
-It truly is an example of authentic Cartagena culture.
+It truly is an example of authentic culture and local gastronomic.

 The market is located only 15 minutes from the centre of the city.
-You can get there by taxi (COP$7.000) or by the new public transport system TransCaribe (COP$2.000) which will leave you at the stop with the same name as the market.
+You can get there by taxi (COP$8.000) or by the new public transport system TransCaribe (COP$2.400) which will leave you at the stop with the same name as the market.

 You’ve probably read many warnings about Bazurto Market, but there are many more good things here than bad ones, and you should not let this stop you from going to one of the best places in Cartagena.

-If you dare to give it a try, we recommend that you book a Bazurto Market tour. where you can see the market accompanied by a bilingual guide.
-If you are an expert traveller, and want to go on your own, we recommend that you don’t bring any valuables with you.
+If you dare to give it a try, we recommend you walk through the market accompanied by a local bilingual guide.
+If you consider yourself an Indiana Jones an expert traveller, and want to go on your own, we recommend that you don’t bring any valuables with you.

 9. Visit the Modern Neighbourhoods